 - Mulch to conserve soil moisture and reduce weeds.
 Mulch with aged compost or commercial organic planting mix to feed vines.

 - Apply a balanced fertilizer in early spring as growth starts.
 Feed vines with compost tea or a dilute solution of fish emulsion or kelp meal during the growing season.

 - Protect kiwifruits from frost by covering plants with plant blankets or burlap.

 - The kiwifruit is full-sized midsummer but it is not ready for harvest; it must stay on the vine to gain flavor and texture.
-Harvest usually comes in fall.
+Harvest usually comes in the fall.

-- Kiwifruit is ripe when the skin turns from greenish to fully brown and seeds are black; the fruit may still be firm.
+- Kiwifruit is ripe when the skin turns from greenish to fully brown and the seeds are black; the fruit may still be firm.

 - To test for flavor, pick a fruit, let it soften for a few days then taste it; if it’s sweet pick all the fruit and refrigerate it.